zX3no/Omnia/README.md

 Java: This language is awful

-Kotlin: Much better than Java, I think I'd enjoy writing android apps with this language.
+Kotlin: Simple to write, not a bad langauge to write android apps with.

 Lua: This was the only language on the list which made me angry.

 C#: It's better than Java.

-Elixir: The only functional language that actually worked for me.
-Opened my mind to new ways of thinking about programming.
+Elixir: One of the few functional languages that worked for me.
+Opened my mind to different ways of problem solving.

-Gleam: It has great error messages and tooling.
-It takes a lot of inspiration from Rust which is my favourite language.
-I won't pretend to understand functional programming however this felt like the most beginner friendly.
+Gleam: Great error messages and tooling.
+I won't pretend to understand functional langauges however this felt the most beginner friendly.

 ---